 While some sports require a highlight video with game footage, softball is a little different.
 Most college coaches want to see a skills video showing how well you field your position and your batting skills.
 College softball coaches rely on video to gauge recruits’ athleticism and skill level—and to make their initial evaluation of athletes.
 In other words, you need to make your video count!

-Highlight and skills videos are now more important than ever.
-When coaches can’t participate in in-person recruiting, analyzing video footage becomes their primary way to evaluate prospects.
-But for many athletes, it can be hard to put together a new video without fresh game footage.
-That’s why NCSA recruiting expert Jamie Duffek and Division 3 softball coach Leslie Huntington shared some tips for how to get creative about filming new softball videos during COVID-19.
+Highlight and skills videos are a great way for college coaches to evaluate prospects.
+NCSA’s recruiting expert Jamie Duffek and Division 3 softball coach Leslie Huntington shared some tips for how to get creative about filming new softball videos.
 Watch the video below:

 In softball recruiting, attending an event can be a great way to compete in front of college coaches, get updated softball numbers and improve your skills.
 However, you need to find the best events to attend based on where you’re at in your softball recruiting process.